 He has all that he needs and looks forward to what’s down the road for the farm.

 “I’ve had fun doing it.
 I like it as much as when I started,” he said, adding that he doesn’t even mind getting up every morning at 4.

 Latraverse is expected to buy out Spring Brook Farm in two to three years.
 The farm boasts upgraded timber frame barns built in the late 1800s, pastures backdropped by mountains and woods and the namesake stream that supplies the farm with water.

 The farmers will continue to work side by side.
 “It takes both parties and we have to be committed to this transition,” Latraverse said.
 “The older generation has to be involved but also has to let the younger generation make decisions.”

 Organic Valley cooperative was founded by seven farmers during the farm crisis of the ‘80s.
-We are now owned by nearly 1,800 family farmers who are committed to organic, sustainable methods of raising food that are good for people, animals, and the planet.
+We are now owned by more than 1,600 family farmers who are committed to organic, sustainable methods of raising food that are good for people, animals and the planet.
 Our mission is to create a stable economic model for organic farmers and we can’t do it without support from consumers like you who believe in what we do.